connexcs/docs/docs/setup/settings/users.md

 This feature allows you to create a quick default set of permissions suitable for resellers.
 Simply click on the **`Create Default Reseller`** to create a new Reseller Group.
 Multiple Reseller Groups can be created, and each can be edited to match your business needs.

 !!! warning "Alpha Feature"
-    The Default Reseller feature is still an Alpha Feature in testing, so please use with caution.
+    The Default Reseller feature is still an Alpha Feature in testing, please use with caution.

 [group-perm]: /setup/img/group-perm.png "Group Permission"